adobe-apiplatform/umapi-documentation/docs/en/api/usergroupActionCommands.md

 When you remove a user from the group, that user loses the associated entitlements (unless they have individual access).

 * When you add a product profile, all of the member users gain the associated entitlements.
 When you remove a product profile, all of the users in the user group lose the associated entitlements (unless they have individual access).
+Please note that you cannot use the add command if the user-group has more than 200,000 users.

 >NOTE: Use the [`group`](group.md) resource to retrieve information about defined groups.